jamesburns-rts/teamwork-cli/README.md

 This is useful for repetitive time entry into the Teamwork system.

-Javascript is not my strength so please tell me what I am doing wrong in this.

 ## Installation

 Clearly this depends on nodejs and npm.
 After that, clone this repo and run npm install.

-This also depends on _your_ teamwork API key which can be found by:
+This also depends on _your_ teamwork API key and URL.
+The url is the base of your teamwork website, for example https://rtslabs.teamwork.com.
+The API key can be found by:

 1. Go to Teamwork
 2. View your profile